abtion/guidelines/best-practices/audio-setup.md

 ### My colleagues tell me that I sound like a pilot

 - Open the sound settings on your computer and check if your microphone volume is too high.
 If it's nearly maxed out, try lowering the volume a bit.
-Maxing out the microphone can causes severe quality degregation.
+Maxing out the microphone volume can severely degrade the quality.

 ### My colleauges tell me that I'm breathing heavily